ocademy-ai/machine-learning/open-machine-learning-jupyter-book/assignments/data-science/write-a-data-ethics-case-study.md

 ## Acknowledgments

-Thanks to Microsoft for creating the open-source course [Data](https://github.com/microsoft/Data-Science-For-Beginners) Science for Beginners](https://github.com/microsoft/Data-Science-For-Beginners).
+Thanks to Microsoft for creating the open-source course [Data Science for Beginners](https://github.com/microsoft/Data-Science-For-Beginners).
 It inspires the majority of the content in this chapter.